Frederick Edmund Meredith: Family

-In 1903, Meredith married Anne Madeleine VanKoughnet (1863–1945), daughter of Mathew Robert VanKoughnet (1824–1874) of Toronto and Cornwall; Barrister and Bencher of the Law Society of Upper Canada.
+In 1903, Meredith married Anne Madeleine VanKoughnet (1863–1945), daughter of Mathew Robert VanKoughnet (1824–1874) of Toronto and Cornwall, a Barrister and Bencher of the Law Society of Upper Canada.
 Her father practised law with his brother, The Hon.
 Philip Michael Matthew Scott VanKoughnet, later Chancellor of Upper Canada, and together they acquired the largest legal practice brought together in Upper Canada.
-Mrs Meredith's mother, Elizabeth Hagerman Macaulay (1826–1899), was a daughter of George Macaulay (1796-1828) of Bath, Upper Canada, and a niece of John Simcoe Macaulay, Sir James Buchanan Macaulay, Christopher Alexander Hagerman and John Solomon Cartwright.
-Mrs Meredith was the widow of Francis Wolferstan Thomas, by whom she had three children.
-From 1903, he lived at a house designed for him by Robert Findlay on Pine Avenue in Montreal's Golden Square Mile.
+Her mother, Elizabeth Hagerman Macaulay (1826–1899), was a daughter of George Macaulay (1796-1828) of Bath, Upper Canada, and a niece of John Simcoe Macaulay, Sir James Buchanan Macaulay, Christopher Alexander Hagerman and John Solomon Cartwright.

+Mrs. Meredith was the widow of Francis Wolferstan Thomas, by whom she had three children.
+She served with Lady Meredith as a Governor of the Montreal Maternity Hospital.

+From 1903, Meredith lived at a house designed for him by Robert Findlay on Pine Avenue in Montreal's Golden Square Mile.
 He also variously kept rooms at the Ritz Carlton, Mount Royal Club and University Club.
 Meredith and his wife 'mutually consented to separate' in 1913, leaving one son, William Campbell James Meredith, who married the youngest daughter of Louis de Lotbiniere-Harwood.

-Mrs. Meredith had served with Lady Vincent Meredith as a Governor of the Montreal Maternity Hospital.
-When she separated from her husband in 1913, she moved to England, living in Knightsbridge, London.
-During World War I she served with the Canadian Red Cross at the Moor Park Convalescent Home for Canadian Officers, in Devon.
+When Mrs. Meredith separated from her husband in 1913, she moved to England, living in Knightsbridge, London.
+During World War I, she served with the Canadian Red Cross at the Moor Park Convalescent Home for Canadian Officers, in Devon.
 In 1942, Mrs. Meredith went to stay with her daughter Shearme and her husband, Lt.-Col. John Lionel Philips, at their home Abbey Cwmhir Hall.
-During her stay she fell ill and three years later she died there, July 27, 1945.
+During her stay, she fell ill and, three years later, she died there on July 27, 1945.
 A funeral service was held for her at Penybont, where there is a bench in the churchyard to her memory.
-She was survived by her four children and two of her sisters, Mrs. Frank Wolff May of Montreal and Lady Casimir Cartwright van Straubenzee of London.
+She was survived by her four children and two of her sisters, Mrs. Frank Wolff May of Montreal and Lady van Straubenzee of London.